rangiho/Resources-/README.md

 - FX Training Manual by Barclays

 2. Fixed-Income
-- The handbook of fixed income
+- The Handbook of Fixed Income Securities

 3. Options
-Natenburg
+- Option volatility and pricing strategies: Sheldon Natenberg
-Hull
+- Options, Futures, and Other Derivatives: John C. Hull

 4. Commodiites
-Commodities demysitfied
+- Commodities demysitfied

 More advanced Books:
 foreign exchange option pricing by Clarke